-Oven roasted vegetables recipe, deliciously flavored with Italian herbs, oil and cheese.
+A roasted vegetable casserole, deliciously flavored with Italian herbs, oil, and cheese.
 Baked in the oven so that all the aromas and flavors blend well.
-A top recipe for Christmas, Easter or any dinner party.
+A top recipe for Christmas, Easter, or any dinner party.

 When I think of Christmas in my past, I think of roulade.
 One of the recipes that my mother was likely to make at Christmas dinner.
 Or ham, also a faithful table companion during the Christmas season.
 The desserts, I have a lot ice cream rolls eaten as dessert and as an appetizer we ate shrimp or salmon salad with cocktail sauce as only my mother can make it.
 That's just so good.